Members Only

 LG & CM Will Be at Loggerheads

 A second sort of conflict will now inevitably arise within the government, between the lieutenant governor and the chief minister, for the rules of business have progressively been changed to concentrate more and more power with the former.
-Jammu’s Hindus will clamour for even more power to be with the lieutenant-governor, and so deepen the divide even further.

 NC President Farooq Abdullah told me a few weeks ago that his son, Omar, would be both chief minister and party president after the elections.
-Since Omar has been a chief minister with arguably more power than chief ministers of other states, he will chafe—probably articulately.
+Since Omar has been a chief minister with arguably more power than chief ministers of other states, he will chafe – probably articulately.

 The putative protestations of ministers and legislators that they have no power to do anything for their people will result in resentment and then unrest in the Valley.
-Meanwhile, the increase in lethal militancy in the Jammu region could spread, and escalate.
+Meanwhile, the increase in lethal militancy in the Jammu region could spread and escalate.
 It could find takers amid this sort of resentment.
 If that becomes the popular mood, some NC leaders might be tempted to take up plebiscite-type themes, adding more fuel to the potential fires.

-There was no backing during the campaign for a restoration of Article 370 or 35-A, even though people feel a deep psychological wound over their loss.
+There was no backing during the campaign for the restoration of Article 370 or 35-A, even though people feel a deep psychological wound over their loss.
 Nor did candidates bring up such issues.
 And Pakistan holds no attraction for people at large.

 However, the uncertainties and frustrations that could now be released might cause a swing back.
 Major domestic and international forces would want that.
-For, as many Kashmiris remark laconically: `Badi-badi dukaanein band hain (the conflict business has been suspended).’
-One fervently hopes—as do most Kashmiris—that conflict will now not be back in business.
+For, as many Kashmiris remark laconically: 'Badi-badi dukaanein band hain (the conflict business has been suspended)'.

 (The writer is the author of ‘The Story of Kashmir’ and ‘The Generation of Rage in Kashmir’.
 He can be reached at @david_devadas.
 This is an opinion piece and the views expressed above are the author’s own.
 The Quint neither endorses nor is responsible for the same.)